-Le Indian companies who choose to import goods from companies located outside India must undergo the procedure called Special Valuation Branch (SVB), considered extremely long and complex.
+Le Indian companies who choose to import assets from companies located outside India must undergo the procedure called Special Valuation Branch (SVB), considered extremely long and complex.

 But what is meant by Special Valuation Branch?
 How does it work in practice?
 Let's find out together and see why it is necessary to know what it is if the goal is to sell in India.